-Hlíðarfjall is perfectly accessible to both beginners and experienced enthusiasts.
+Hlíðarfjall is entirely accessible to both beginners and experienced enthusiasts.
 Skiing and snowboarding instructors are on hand to help establish the basics of snow sports, with flatter slopes available for those who need the extra time to build up their confidence and skill level.

 For the skiing and snowboarding culture in Iceland, Hlíðarfjall is an important location, hosting numerous events throughout the year.
 Grandest of all, perhaps, is the AK Extreme Festival, founded by local snowboarder, Sigurður Árni Jósefsson.
 For four days, Akureyri plays host to skiers and snowboarders from across the planet, engaging them in a range of friendly competitions.

 The Eimskip Big Jump, for instance, sees fifteen shipping containers constructed in downtown Akureyri as part of a terrifying snow ramp.
-Competitors take turns dropping in and catching big air, all in front of 7000 live spectators, a television audience and a background fireworks display.
+Competitors take turns dropping in and catching big air, all in front of 7000 live spectators, a television audience, and a background fireworks display.

 It should come as no surprise then that the snowpark is fitted with a series of rails and jumps.
 The Burn Jib Session is a fantastic opportunity to check out which riders have truly mastered the skills necessary for urban snow sports.
-It’s also the perfect time to soak up the lively atmosphere of Akureyri in festival season; expect music, flaming rails, parties and even some famous faces from the snowsports world.
+It’s also the perfect time to soak up the lively atmosphere of Akureyri in festival season; expect music, flaming rails, parties, and even some famous faces from the snowsports world.

 Secondly, all competitors must carry with them an opened can of Burn energy drink.
 Rules dictate that the cans will be measured for spillage at the end, adding extra time to the rider’s overall score.

-The AK-X Downhill is split into three categories: Teenagers (Beginners/12-15 years old), women (open class) and men (16 years and older).
+The AK-X Downhill is split into three categories: Teenagers (Beginners/12-15 years old), women (open class), and men (16 years and older).
 Competitors from each branch have two runs down Hlíðarfjall, two opportunities to show the judges what they’re made of, before finally settling at the bottom for a well-earned BBQ and downtown party.

 One cannot mention either skiing or snowboarding in Iceland without the mountainous Tröllaskagi Peninsula quickly cropping up.
 It is here, deep in the North, where backcountry and ski mountaineering truly comes alive.

-Translated to “Troll Peninsula”, there is a long oral history in the region regarding trolls and elves - known in Iceland as ‘the Huldufólk’, or hidden people - a race of naturally interconnected beings who were to thought to habituate the area.
+Translated to “Troll Peninsula,” there is a long oral history in the region regarding trolls and elves - known in Iceland as ‘the Huldufólk’, or hidden people - a race of naturally interconnected beings who were to thought to habituate the area.

 Icelandic MP and scholar, Ólína Þorvarðardóttir, writes of this belief, “The reason is of course perfectly clear.
-When one's life is conditioned by a landscape dominated by rocks twisted by volcanic action, wind and water into ferocious and alarming shapes... the imagination fastens on these natural phenomena.”
+When one's life is conditioned by a landscape dominated by rocks twisted by volcanic action, wind, and water into ferocious and alarming shapes... the imagination fastens on these natural phenomena.”

-No wonder then that the Tröllaskagi Peninsula has such rich folklore - the natural landscapes are so unbelievably dramatic and beautiful, not even the threat of trolls can keep skiers and snowboarders from venturing into further into the mountains.
+No wonder then that the Tröllaskagi Peninsula has such rich folklore - the natural landscapes are so unbelievably dramatic and beautiful, not even the threat of trolls can keep skiers and snowboarders from venturing further into the mountains.

-The peninsula itself, formed in the last Ice Age by ancient glaciers, encompasses deep cut valleys, rivers and waterfalls, all of which make the perfect location for exploration, mountaineering and some challenging but highly memorable runs.
+The peninsula itself, formed in the last Ice Age by ancient glaciers, encompasses deep-cut valleys, rivers, and waterfalls, all of which make the perfect location for exploration, mountaineering, and some challenging but highly memorable runs.